erichashi/erichashi/README.md

 ### Professional Background

 - 🎓 Computer Science student at the University of Pennsylvania
-- 🌐 Worked on numerous projects, ranging from small-scale applications to large enterprise solutions.
+- 🌐 Worked on numerous projects, ranging from small-scale app development to large enterprise solutions.
 - ⚡ Strong problem-solving skills and ability to collaborate with cross-functional teams.

 ### Skills